 Visitors enjoy scenic drives and cruises around Lake Buchanan.
 The eastern shore is rugged and hilly with granite cliffs, deep water, waterfalls and cactus, while the western shore has nice beaches (granite pebbles) for swimming, fishing, water skiing, wakeboarding, windsurfing, and picnicking.
 Lake Buchanan is a level-controlled reservoir, and will not be allowed to flood during periods of heavy rain.
 The lake level can, however, drop significantly during periods of drought.
-In 1996 it dropped 20 feet.

 Lake Buchanan is noted for its excellent striped bass and white bass fishing.
 It also contains largemouth bass and Guadalupe bass populations.
 Striped bass do not naturally reproduce in the reservoir, and are stocked by the Texas Parks and Wildlife Department along with largemouth bass, catfish, and white bass.
 A low-density white crappie population is present.
 The upper end of the reservoir produces many large white crappie each year.
 Blue, channel and flathead catfish occur throughout the reservoir.
 Lake Buchanan offers a variety of cover and structure.
 The area near the dam and the east side of the lake up to the Silver Creek area is rocky.
 This area has numerous rock piles, ledges, and chunk rock banks consistent with a highland-type lake.
 The west side from mid-lake up looks more like a flatland type reservoir with numerous flat coves that have a lot of flooded brush to fish when the lake is up.
 Water color in the reservoir ranges from clear at the dam and gradually becomes more turbid as you move up the lake.